"Oct. 17, 2012 -- A drug used to treat psoriasis may provide a much-needed option for people with bad cases of Crohn's disease.

-PREVPAC (lansoprazole, amoxicillin and clarithromycin) is contraindicated in patients with known hypersensitivity to any component of the formulation of PREVACID.
+PREVPAC is contraindicated in patients with known severe hypersensitivity to any component of the formulation of PREVACID.

-Concomitant administration of PREVPAC (lansoprazole, amoxicillin and clarithromycin) and any of the following drugs is contraindicated: cisapride, pimozide, astemizole, terfenadine, ergotamine or dihydroergotamine (see DRUG INTERACTIONS).
-There have been post-marketing reports of drug interactions when clarithromycin and/or erythromycin are co-administered with cisapride, pimozide, astemizole, or terfenadine resulting in cardiac arrhythmias (QT prolongation, ventricular tachycardia, ventricular fibrillation, and torsades de pointes) most likely due to inhibition of metabolism of these drugs by erythromycin and clarithromycin.
+Concomitant administration of clarithromycin, a component of PREVPAC, and any of the following drugs is contraindicated: cisapride, pimozide, astemizole, terfenadine, ergotamine or dihydroergotamine (see PRECAUTIONS: DRUG INTERACTIONS).
+There have been post-marketing reports of drug interactions when clarithromycin and/or erythromycin are coadministered with cisapride, pimozide, astemizole, or terfenadine resulting in cardiac arrhythmias (QT prolongation, ventricular tachycardia, ventricular fibrillation, and torsades de pointes) most likely due to inhibition of metabolism of these drugs by erythromycin and clarithromycin.
 Fatalities have been reported.

 2. Swanson Biearman B, Dean BS, Lopez G, Krenzelok EP.
 The effects of penicillin and cephalosporin ingestions in children less than six years of age.
 Vet Hum Toxicol.
 1988; 30:66-67.

 This monograph has been modified to include the generic and brand name in many instances.

 Prevpac User Reviews